KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 ~~~
 # read in a CSV file and save it as 'variants'
 library(readr)
-variants <- readr::read_csv("data-raw/combined_tidy_vcf.csv")
+variants <- readr::read_csv(file="data-raw/combined_tidy_vcf.csv")
 ~~~
 {: .language-r}

-Save the script, commit it to your git repo and push the changes to GitLab.
+Save the script, commit it to your git repo and push the changes to `GitLab`.
+Remember to commit and push changes to your other script periodically as well.
 Then use the `Source` button (next to the `Run` button in the editor pane) to run all of the commands in the script from top to bottom.

 One of the first things you should notice is that in the Environment window, you have the `variants` object, listed as 801 obs. (observations/rows) of 29 variables (columns).